torkvato/CombatStats-MM67-mod/README.md

 - Alchemy recipes

 **ID Monster**\
-If corresponding option in mild cheats section is enabled, [ALT] while checking monster stats will give full GM information
+In MM7 [ALT] while checking monster stats will give full GM information For MM6, pressing [G] while pointing to the monster will bring up similar (or even more detailed) table on the mob stats, resistances, damage and spells.
+Both cheats can be fully disabled in the mild cheats section Scripts/Global/ccInit.lua
 ![изображение](https://github.com/user-attachments/assets/3dab06e0-7dfb-44da-a8cd-d3c2e0be0c9f)